ShubhamSanghvi/ShubhamSanghvi.github.io/index.markdown

 Howdy!

 I am an experienced software engineer who has worked and thrived in various domains.
-The meta-skills that has helped me are grit, coachability, curiosity and ability to assimilate information quickly.
+The meta-skills that have helped me are grit, coachability, curiosity and ability to assimilate information quickly.

 Currently, I am in the last semester of my Master's in Computer Science at Texas A&M University and working actively in the fields of Machine Learning, Deep Learning and Artificial Intelligence.

+I like to build stuff, get things done and work with great people!